spendnetwork/silvereye/silvereye/docs/bluetail-and-silvereye.md

-## Steps taken when merging Bluetail/Silvereye into cove-ocds
+## Steps taken when merging Bluetail and Silvereye into cove-ocds

+This is here for reference of the changes made to the original fork to enable bluetail/silvereye to work.

 - copy bluetail/silvereye app directories
 - update INSTALLED_APPS: